InquilineKea/oldgithub/_posts/longevityguide.md

 Social stress is weird - you want to escape stupid signalling traps to be free as soon as possible (only Laura Deming stands out in doing this super-early as she was unschooled. )

 Trying to form an aging cult/a group of people who are as similarly obsessed with aging as I am - would do *a lot*.
 AFAIK, even among aging aficionados, I don't think anyone in the world is as obsessed with this as I am...

+Peoplein some cities live longer than others (in the US - Vail/Aspen/Breckenridge/Frisco have unusually high lifespans.)